nichogx/DiscordRoleSync/CONTRIBUTING.md

 ## Structure

-This project is built using Gradle, using Java version 8.
+This project is built with Maven, using Java version 8.
 This plugin is fairly simple and I want to keep support for as many users as possible.
 This means everything Java 8+ and MC 1.8.8+.

 There are a few Python scripts, mainly for CI, but these are not packaged as part of the final release.